-Sustainable business financing instruments - Lloyds-specific Sustainable Financing Framework Eligibility Assessment Protocol
+Sustainable business financing instruments - Lloyds-specific Sustainable financing framework Eligibility Assessment Protocol

-1 Use of proceeds
+1 Use of Proceeds

-DNV notes that where 90% or more of a client's primary activities by revenue align with the Green and/or Social Eligibility Criteria tables as per the Framework, Lloyds intends to tag the transactions with such clients as Sustainable Business Financing.
-Considering the requirement for clients to have 90% or more of their revenues aligning with the same Green and/or Social Eligibility Criteria as used for Use of Proceeds products under the Framework, we have established a protocol in line with the GLPs and the SLPs, for the purposes of assessing Sustainable Business Financing.
+DNV notes that where 90 per cent or more of a client's primary activities, by revenue, align with the Green and/or Social Eligibility Criteria as stated in the Framework, Lloyds intends to label the transactions with such clients as 'Sustainable Business Financing'.
+Considering the requirement for clients to have 90 per cent or more of their revenues aligning with the same Green and/or Social Eligibility Criteria as used for Use of Proceeds products under the Framework, DNV has established a protocol in line with the GLPs and the SLPs for the purposes of assessing, 'Sustainable Business Financing'.